 There is also a big fire pit just off the main street that is great in winter, nice seating and lounging areas, the beautiful District Pier where festivals often take place, great people watching, not to mention the many eateries, shops, and smaller music venues.

 The nicer restaurants tend to be the ones we hear about most, but there are a variety of options for a bite, including a few casual, very kid-friendly places.
-We usually go to Taylor Gourmet, and Shake Shack and Brighton are good for young diners, too.
+We usually go to Taylor Gourmet (Update: It’s now Grazi Grazi, and it’s still our fave), and Shake Shack and Brighton are good for young diners, too.
 The Fish Market next to the new development also makes for a fun stop if you want fresh seafood.
 If you’re looking for something sweet, Ben & Jerry’s, Dolcezza Gelato, and Milk Bar are all good choices.
 (KFDC Tip: If you want to keep costs down, BYO or buy treats at the CVS there, then find some nice seating by the river where you can enjoy them.
 I once ran into a friend who was doing just that!)

 If you’re planning a visit to The Wharf, definitely check to see if any special events are going on.
-Along with big festivals, there are often other happenings like free outdoor concerts, sports watching parties, and special performances (catch Step Afrika for free on August 19!).
+Along with big festivals, there are often other happenings like free outdoor concerts, sports watching parties, and special performances.

 Oh, in case it isn’t obvious, this all comes with the gorgeous backdrop of the marina and Potomac River views — and plenty of ways to sit back, relax, and enjoy them.